openebs-archive/openebs-docs/docs/alphafeatures.md

 blockdevice-936911c5c9b0218ed59e64009cc83c8f   gke-ranjith-cspc-default-pool-f7a78720-9436   42949672960   Unclaimed    Active   7h44m
 ```

-In the above example, two blockdevices are attached to one node and one disk is attached to other two nodes.
+In the above example, two blockdevices are attached to one node and one disk each attached to other two nodes.

 <h4><a class="anchor" aria-hidden="true" id="install-openebs-cspc-operator"></a>Apply the CSPC pool YAML</h4>